FaisalAshraf44/vector-icons/README.md

 This library is a compatibility layer around [@oblador/react-native-vector-icons](https://github.com/oblador/react-native-vector-icons) to work with the Expo asset system.
 If you're using React Native without Expo, you have no need for this library -- carry on! (or maybe [check out Expo](https://expo.io/)).

-> 👀: this library does *not* provide access to react-native-vector-icon's `Icon.getImageSource()` function for generating images from icons at runtime ([for context on why, see this issue](https://github.com/expo/vector-icons/issues/26)).
+> 👀: this library does _not_ provide access to react-native-vector-icon's `Icon.getImageSource()` function for generating images from icons at runtime ([for context on why, see this issue](https://github.com/expo/vector-icons/issues/26)).
 If you find yourself needing an icon in the form of an image rather than text, you should generate that image yourself and bundle it with your app.

 ## Resources

 - [@expo/vector-icons directory](https://expo.github.io/vector-icons/) - a searchable list of all included icons.
+- [Font Awesome 5 icons directory](https://fontawesome.com/icons) - all Font Awesome 5 icons (including the Pro icons)
   ![Screenshot of website](https://raw.githubusercontent.com/expo/vector-icons/master/website-screenshot.png)
 - [Expo documentation](https://docs.expo.io/)